valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.additionalRules.languageModel`

-Optional path to a directory with rules of a language model with *n*-gram occurrence counts.
+Optional path to a directory with rules of a language model with *n*-gram occurrence counts. `~` is expanded to the user's home directory.

 *Type:* `string`